kiorky/croniter/README.rst

 Starting in v0.3.35 this behavior is configurable via the ``max_years_between_matches`` parameter, and the default window increased from 1 year to 50 years.

 The defaults should be fine for many use cases.
-Applications that evaluate multiple cron expressions, or handle cron expressions from untrusted sources, such as end-users, considering this parameter.
+Applications that evaluate multiple cron expressions, or handle cron expressions from untrusted sources or end-users should use this parameter.
 Iterating over sparse cron expressions can result in increased CPU consumption or a raised ``CroniterBadDateError`` exception which indicates that croniter has given up attempting to find the next (or previous) match.
-Explicitly specifying ``max_years_between_matches`` provides a way to limit CPU utilization and it also simplifies the iterable interface by eliminating the need for the ``CroniterBadDateError``.
+Explicitly specifying ``max_years_between_matches`` provides a way to limit CPU utilization and it also simplifies the iterable interface by eliminating the need for ``CroniterBadDateError``.
-The difference in the iterable interface is based on the reasoning that whenever ``max_years_between_matches`` is explicitly agreed upon, there is no need to signal that croniter has given up; simply stopping the iteration is preferable.
+The difference in the iterable interface is based on the reasoning that whenever ``max_years_between_matches`` is explicitly agreed upon, there is no need for croniter to signal that it has given up; simply stopping the iteration is preferable.

-This example, matches 4 AM Friday January 1st.
+This example matches 4 AM Friday, January 1st.
 Since January 1 isn't often a Friday, it can be a few years between each occurrence.
 Setting the limit to 15 years ensures all matches::